TradeTrust/tradetrust-core/README.md

 -   Has the document been tampered with ?
 -   Is the issuance state of the document valid ?
 -   Is the document issuer identity valid ? (see [identity proof](https://docs.tradetrust.io/docs/topics/verifying-documents/issuer-identity))

+#### `verifySignature`

+It checks that the signature of the document corresponds to the actual content in the document.
+In addition, it checks that the target hash (hash of the document content), is part of the set of documents wrapped in the batch using the proofs.

+Note that this method does not check against the blockchain or any registry if this document has been published.
+The merkle root of this document need to be checked against a publicly accessible document store (can be a smart contract on the blockchain).

+#### `isWrappedV2Document`

+type guard for wrapped v2 document

+#### `isSignedWrappedV2Document`

+type guard for signed v2 document

+#### `isWrappedV3Document`

+type guard for wrapped v3 document

+#### `isSignedWrappedV3Document`

+type guard for signed v3 document

 ## Contributing